Making It Know

 Email marketing

 Start a newsletter to share your advice or perspective on mental health topics or recommend mindfulness practices or helpful resources.
 Give people the option to sign up for the newsletter on your website.
-This way, even people who aren’t patients get to hear from you and may be more likely to work with you in the future.
+This way, even people who aren’t patients get to hear from you.
+As you stay top-of-mind, they may be more likely to work with you or refer someone to you as a client in the future.

 Analyze your website traffic